 Discover ways your family can stay active at home, in your neighbourhood, and other locations which enable social distancing through the resources we've assembled.
 As you begin, remember that adaptation is possible!

 In excess of 800 organizations provide active recreation and sport opportunities in Edmonton.
 Connect to activities that interest you through our searchable database - but know when registration occurs, or find a space in which to be active!

 Strapped for cash?
 Explore assistance initiatives for qualifying Edmontonians and/or check out the 97 ways to Live Active!
 Also, consider checking out the many opportunties through our Live Active partners.

 Living Active in Edmonton

 Explore how other Edmontonians are Living Active and the difference it makes to their lives.
-When the time is right, send us your story (up to 500 words and a photo) for sharing with other Edmontonians.
+When the time is right, send us your story (up to 500 words and/or a video and a photo) for sharing with other Edmontonians.